Bachand History, Family Crest & Coats of Arms

 Early Notables of the Bachand family (pre 1700)

-More information is included under the topic Early Bachand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Bachand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bachand family to the New World and Oceana
+Migration of the Bachand family

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Bachand: James Buchan who arrived in New York in 1774; George Buchan arrived in Boston Massachusetts in 1821; Thomas Buchan arrived in New York city in 1775.